datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 {: .language-python}

 ![Scatter plot of survey data set](../fig/08_scatter_surveys.png)

-The returned object is a matplotlib object (check it yourself with `type(my_plot)`) and the power of matplotlib is available to further adjust these plots as it is created with matplotlib itself.

 > ## Tip
+> By default, matplotlib creates a figure in a separate window.
+When using
+> Jupyter notebooks, we can make figures appear in-line within the notebook by
+> writing:
+>
+> ~~~
+> %matplotlib inline
+> ~~~
+> {: .language-python}

+The returned object is a matplotlib object (check it yourself with `type(my_plot)`), to which we may make further adjustments and refinements using other matplotlib methods.

+> ## Tip
 > Matplotlib itself can be overwhelming, so a useful strategy is to
-> do as much as you easily can in a convenience layer, i.e. start
+> do as much as you easily can in a convenience layer, _i.e._ start
 > creating the plot in Pandas or plotnine, and then use matplotlib
 > for the rest.
 {: .callout}

 We will cover a few basic commands for creating and formatting plots with matplotlib in this lesson.
-A great resource for help creating and styling your figures is the matplotlib gallery
-(<http://matplotlib.org/gallery.html>), which includes plots in many different styles and the source code that creates them.
+A great resource for help creating and styling your figures is the matplotlib gallery (<http://matplotlib.org/gallery.html>), which includes plots in many different styles and the source codes that create them.

 ### Using the matplotlib package